 Let me cut to the chase: the emerging food scene in Columbus is vibrant and exciting.
-During my recent visit, I loved almost everything that I put in my mouth.
+During my visit, I loved almost everything that I put in my mouth.
 I had no challenge in finding great food; instead, my problem was narrowing my choices based on time and stomach space.